 I am a community ecologist with particular interests in processes that occur at the edges of ecosystems, especially if they involve arthropods.
 My dissertation research was focused on the connectivity of lakes and land via aquatic insects, but most of my current research projects are focused on agroecosystems.
-I have a strong background in education, and I am also one of the first class of Science Policy Fellows with the Entomological Society of America, allowing me to serve as a science advocate for researchers and the society.
+I am one of the first class of Science Policy Fellows with the Entomological Society of America, allowing me to serve as a science advocate for researchers and the society.

 Xia, Ye, Seth DeBolt, Jamin Dreyer, Delia Scott, and Mark A. Williams.
 2015.
 Characterization of culturable bacterial endophytes and their capacity to promote plant growth from plants grown using organic or conventional practices.
 Frontiers in Plant Science 6:490.